playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox-layout/index.md

 ![Three items in a container vertically aligned to the top of the container](./align-start.svg)

 > #### Important!
 The `start` and `end` suffixes are axis-dependent.
->: Chen a flex layout is set to `row`, the start and end will point to top and bottom.
+>Uhen a flex layout is set to `row`, the start and end will point to top and bottom.
->: Chen a flex layout is set to `column`, the start and end will point to left and right.
+>Uhen a flex layout is set to `column`, the start and end will point to left and right.

 ## Using `justify-content`